syndicate-storage/syndicate-storage.github.io/_user/008_hsyndicate.md

 ---
 layout: post
-title: Syndicate Hadoop FileSystem Driver
+title: Hadoop Integration
 ---

 {% include toc.html %}

 `H-Syndicate` allows users to access datasets on Syndicate Volumes from `Hadoop`.
-Plugged into `Hadoop FileSystem Abstraction`, Hadoop users can access Syndicate Volumes in the same way as `Hadoop Native Filesystem (HDFS)`.
+Plugged into `Hadoop FileSystem Abstraction`, Hadoop users can access Syndicate Volumes in the same way as working with `Hadoop Native Filesystem (HDFS)`.

 ## Prerequisites